GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    always a memory or thread-resource exhaustion.

 :Outcome:
-   The daemon sends ``SIGTERM`` to its own pid and exits.
+   The daemon process exits after a 20-second anti-fork-bomb delay.
    Apache respawns it.

 :Operator action:
    Check memory and thread limits on the host.
 Reduce the